A focus on strong performance

 According to the Australian Bureau of Statistics’ Population Projections for 2006-2101 report, our average lifespan is expected to improve, and we factor these improvements into our assumptions.

-Age Pension rates and thresholds (current at July 2016) of payment are allowed for, based on your homeowner status and whether you have a spouse.
+Age Pension rates and thresholds (current as at July 2022) of payment are allowed for, based on your homeowner status and whether you have a spouse.
 Thresholds and rates of payment are indexed in line with wage inflation.

 The Age Pension is subject to an asset test and an income test, and the lowest result is applied.
 Other assets (investments) are entered into the calculator by you.
-Those other assets are used by the calculator for the Age Pension asset test as at 1 January 2017.
+Those other assets are used by the calculator for the Age Pension asset test.
 Where an individual is still working, and has reached the qualifying age for the Age Pension, the Age Pension income test is based on deemed income.
-The projection assumes that in retirement, funds are placed in an account-based income stream, and the income test is calculated based on 1 July 2016 rates and thresholds.
+The projection assumes that in retirement, funds are placed in an account-based income stream, and the income test is calculated.
 Actual payments will depend on individual circumstances and are subject to eligibility.

 One- off purchase when you retire